GelidusResearch/grgc1/README.md

     Unit ID, and Mode are settable.
     Unit ID is only useful with a non ESPHome standalone firmware which is not applicable for this use case.
-However it can be set to identify a sensor.
+However it can be locally set to identify a sensor.
     Mode has three values Online, Offline and ESPHome.
 Online/Offline modes are specific to a standalone state running non-esphome code and is not usefull when using ESPhome code on the ESP01 module.
-The SSID is the default AP SSID used in the example yaml config and is overidable but is not updated currently.
+The SSID is the default AP SSID used in the example yaml config and is overidable but is not currently updated.

 Screen 3: